-A reasonable tender period that allows time to obtain quotations especially of indent items.
+A reasonable tender period that allows time to obtain quotations especially of indent items and a longer tender period should be allowed if the tender exercise involves international tenderers.

-v) Tender validity period
+e) Tender validity period

 The tender validity period should be defined.
 A period of 90 days is reasonable.